Do NHL goalies get hot in the playoffs? A multilevel logistic regression analysis: Discussion and conclusion

-A motivation effect provides one possible explanation for our finding.
+A motivation effect provides one possible explanation for our findings.
 That is, if a goaltender's recent save performance has been below his average for the current playoffs, then his motivation increases, resulting in increased effort and focus, causing the next-shot save probability to be higher.
-Conversely, if the recent save performance has been above average, then the goaltender's motivation, effort, and focus could decrease, leading to a lower next-shot save probability. \textcite{belanger2013driven} find support for the first of these effects (greater performance after failure) for ``obsessively passionate individuals'' but did not find support for the second effect (worse performance after success) for such individuals.
-The study found support for neither effect for ``harmoniously passionate individuals.''
+Conversely, if the recent save performance has been above average, then the goaltender's motivation, effort, and focus decrease, leading to a lower next-shot save probability. \textcite{belanger2013driven} find support for the first of these effects (greater performance after failure) for ``obsessively passionate individuals'' but have not found support for the second effect (worse performance after success) for such individuals.
+The study has found support for neither effect for ``harmoniously passionate individuals.''
 These findings are consistent with Hall-of-Fame goaltender Ken Dryden's (\citeyear{dryden2019life}) sentiment that ``if a shot beats you, make sure you stop the next one, even if it is harder to stop than the one before.''
-The psychological mechanisms underlying our finding could benefit from further study.
+The psychological mechanisms underlying our findings warrant further study.

-Although the estimated recent save performance coefficient is consistently negative, its magnitude varies and in particular, the magnitude increases sharply with the window size.
+Although the estimated recent save performance coefficients are consistently negative, their magnitude varies.
+In particular, the magnitude increases sharply with the window size up to $k = 120$.
 We expect to see more reliable estimates with longer window sizes, but the increase in magnitude is surprising, given that we define the recent save performance as a scale-free save percentage.

+A literal interpretation of our negative finding suggests a strategy that prefers a goalie with below-average recent save probability because his save probability for the next few shots is expected to improve.
+One should be cautious about using such a strategy, keeping in mind Goodhart's Law, that ``any observed statistical regularity will tend to collapse once pressure is placed upon it for control purposes'' \autocite{Chapter8GoodhartsLawitsoriginsmeaningandimplicationsformonetarypolicy}.
+For one thing, such a strategy would provide an incentive to underperform in non-essential games to earn more playing time in big games.

 One limitation of our study is that, in defining windows, we ignore the time that passes between games.
-Past research, such as \textcite{green2017hot}, shares this limitation.
-This limitation could be particularly serious for backup goaltenders, for whom the interval between two successive appearances could be several days long.
+Past research, such as \textcite{green2018hot}, shares this limitation.
+This limitation can be particularly serious for backup goaltenders, for whom the interval between two successive appearances may be several days long.